 - Instrumentation Tube.
-An intrumentation tube is a vacant tube only for incore instrumentation such as the incore neutron flux monitoring system.
+An instrumentation tube is a vacant tube only for incore instrumentation, such as the incore neutron flux monitoring system.

 - Material: Zirconium Alloy

-The fuel assembly constitute the base element of the nuclear reactor core.
-The reactor core (PWR type) contains about 157 fuel assemblies (depending on a reactor type).
-Western PWRs use a square lattice arrangement and assemblies are characterized by the number of rods they contain, typically, 17×17 in current designs.
-The enrichment of fuel rods is never uniformed.
-The enrichment is differentiated in radial direction but also in axial direction.
+The fuel assembly constitutes the base element of the nuclear reactor core.
+The reactor core (PWR type) contains about 157 fuel assemblies (depending on the reactor type).
+Western PWRs use a square lattice arrangement, and assemblies are characterized by the number of rods they contain, typically 17×17 in current designs.
+The enrichment of fuel rods is never uniform.
+The enrichment is differentiated in the radial direction but also in the axial direction.
 This arrangement improves power distribution and improves fuel economy.

 Material Problems of Nuclear Fuels